- Gaming venue staff who need to complete the training

 - Module 1 - this module involves 2-3 hours learning online and must be completed within one month of starting work in a gaming venue.
 You can complete the module before starting work if you choose.

-- Module 2 - this module is delivered in gaming venues within six months of starting work in a gaming venue.
-We recommend that you complete this module after starting work.
+- Module 2 - this module is delivered via video-conferencing or in gaming venues (where coronavirus (COVID-19) restrictions allow) within six months of starting work in a gaming venue.
+We recommend that you complete this module after you’ve started your employment.

 You do not need to:

 - complete training before beginning work or as a condition of securing a new job

 - pay for the training.
 It is provided free of charge.

 New responsible service of gaming (RSG) refresher training requirements have commenced.

 - Module 3 - the refresher online module (2-3 hours learning online)

 - Module 4 - the refresher face-to-face module (delivered via video-conferencing, or in gaming venues where coronavirus (COVID-19) restrictions allow).

 You do not need to pay for the training.
 It is provided free of charge.

 If you completed Module 2 on or before 31 December 2017, you must complete Module 3 and Module 4 before 1 September 2021.
 Module 4 currently has limited places available.
 People who completed Module 2 on or before 31 December 2017 should delay completing Modules 3 and 4 until the first half of 2021.